It can be confusing to determine whether you’re in compliance with the correct law.

 This article does not provide legal representation or legal advice.
 Nothing provided in this column should be used as a substitute for advice or legal counsel.

-Ellen Aldridge is an Employment Risk Manager for the Nonprofit’s Insurance Alliance Group.
+Ellen Aldridge, J.D. is an Employment Risk Manager for Nonprofits Insurance Alliance (NIA).
 Ellen has practiced labor and employment law for over 30 years as a litigator, negotiator, and adviser.
-Now in her 11th year with the Group, Ellen brings her experience to assist nonprofits in managing employment law risks and implementing best practices to motivate and support employees.
+Now in her 12th year with NIA, Ellen brings her experience to assist nonprofits in managing employment law risks and implementing best practices to motivate and support employees.
 Ellen received her B.A. in Government from University of San Francisco and her J.D. from Santa Clara University.
-On the weekend, you can find her on the tennis courts or in her garden.
+On the weekends, you can find her in her garden.